mheberger/delineator/README.md

 ## <a name="step7">7.
 Review results</a>

-The script can output your watersheds as shapefiles or GeoJSON files, which you can view in your favorite GIS software.
+The script can output watersheds in several formats, as long as it is supported by `GeoPandas`.
+Shapefiles are popular, but I recommend **GeoPackage**, as it is a more modern and open format.
+To get a full list of available formats, follow the directions [here](https://geopandas.org/en/stable/docs/user_guide/io.html#writing-spatial-data).

 The script also can create web page to review your results on an interactive map.
 In `config.py`, set `MAKE_MAP = True`, and enter your desired file path in `MAP_FOLDER`.
-The script will create `.js` files for each watershed with the geodata in a format readable by the web browser.
+The script will create `.js` files for each watershed with the geodata in `GeoJSON` format readable by the web browser.

 To view your watersheds, open the file `_viewer.html` in a web browser and click on a watershed ID.
 The table is sortable and searchable.